 The CIO Fund Performance Incentive Plan is designed to provide Kevin McCreadie in his capacity as CIO with an incentive that is aligned with AGF's fund performance.
-Under the plan, AGF's fund performance rankings are measured over a three-year period.
-The Board approved a target award of \$750,000 for the period from December 1, 2020 to November 30, 2023, with a maximum payout of 150% of the target award if AGF ranks in the top quartile and zero payout if AGF ranks above the 60th percentile.
-The terms of a new three-year fund performance incentive plan for the period from December 1, 2023 to November 30, 2026 have not been finalized as of the date of this AIF.
+Effective fiscal 2024, the CIO Fund Performance Incentive Plan is an annual incentive plan with an annual target of \$400,000.
+Under the plan, AGF's fund performance is measured using the average percentile rankings over one-year and three-year periods.
+The maximum payout of 200% of the target award is achieved if AGF ranks at the 30th percentile or lower, and zero payout if AGF ranks above the 60th percentile.